Real-analytic realization of Uniform Circular Systems and some applications: Introduction

-We briefly recall an abridged history of the classification problem in ergodic theory in a chronological fashion. \begin{itemize} \item In 1932 John von Neumann formulated the problem of classifying the ergodic measure preserving transformations upto measure theoretic isomorphisms (see \cite{V}). \item In 1942 John von Neumann and Paul R. Halmos showed that ergodic measure preserving transformations with pure point spectrum are classified by the unitary equivalence of the associated Koopman operators (see \cite{HV}). \item In 1970 Donald Ornstein showed that Bernoulli shifts are completely classified by their entropy (see \cite{O}). \item In 1996 Ferenc Beleznay and Matthew Foreman showed that the class of measure distal transformations used in early ergodic theoretic proofs of Szemeredi's theorem is not a Borel set (see \cite{BF}). \item In 2001 Greg Hjorth introduced the notion of \emph{turbulence} and showed that there is no Borel way of attaching algebraic invariants to ergodic transformations that completely determine isomorphism (see \cite{H}). \item In 2004 Matthew Foreman and Benjamin Weiss improved Hjorth's result by showing that the conjugacy action of the measure preserving transformations is turbulent and hence no generic class can have a complete set of algebraic invariants (see \cite{FW04}). \item In 2011 Matthew Foreman, Daniel J. Rudolph and Benjamin Weiss showed that the measure-isomorphism relation for ergodic measure preserving transformations is not a Borel set.
-This can be considered as an anti-classification result for ergodic measure preserving transformations (see \cite{FRW}). \item In 2015 Matthew Foreman and Benjamin Weiss announced a series of three papers that will terminate in an anti-classification result for smooth diffeomorphisms.
-The first paper in this list solves a somewhat general smooth realization problem for a large class of untwisted abstract AbC transformations and introduces the notion of uniform circular systems which provide a symbolic representation for these systems (see \cite{FW1}, \cite{FW2} and \cite{FW3}). \end{itemize}
+\begin{itemize} \item In 1996 Ferenc Beleznay and Matthew Foreman showed that the class of measure distal transformations used in early ergodic theoretic proofs of Szemeredi's theorem is not a Borel set \cite{BF}. \item In 2001 Greg Hjorth introduced the notion of \emph{turbulence} and showed that there is no Borel way of attaching algebraic invariants to ergodic transformations that completely determine isomorphism \cite{H}. \item Foreman and Benjamin Weiss improved Hjorth's result by proving that the conjugacy action of the measure preserving transformations is turbulent and hence no generic class can have a complete set of algebraic invariants \cite{FW04}. \item Passing from a single transformation to pairs $(S,T)$ of measure preserving Hjorth \cite{H} showed that the equivalence relation defined by isomorphism is not a Borel set.
+Since his proof uses nonergodic transformations in an essential way, this left open the question what happens if one restricts to ergodic transformations.
+This was resolved by Foreman, Daniel J. Rudolph and Weiss who showed that the measure-isomorphism relation for ergodic measure preserving transformations is also not a Borel set \cite{FRW}. \end{itemize}

-Though the author believes that the content of this paper is interesting in its own right, we do insist that there is an ultimate goal we wish to accomplish with this study. and our work here targets to upgrade the aforementioned anti-classification results to the real-analytic category.
+Recently, in a series of papers (\cite{FW1}, \cite{FW2} and \cite{FW3}) Foreman and Weiss showed an anti-classification result for $C^{\infty}$ diffeomorphisms of compact manifolds by proving that the measure-isomorphism relation among pairs of volume preserving ergodic $C^{\infty}$-diffeomorphisms is not a Borel set with respect to the $C^{\infty}$-topology.
+Actually, it is a complete analytic set (see Definitions \ref{def:complete} and \ref{def:analytic}).